jess-napper/christchurch-fungi-reportings/README.md

 # iNaturalist API Integration Project

+## Important Note on AWS Deployment

+Due to the University of Canterbury user restrictions on AWS, this Lambda application cannot run in a production environment and can only be tested within the Lambda test environment.

+I also attempted to deploy this application using AWS App Runner.
+However, similar permission errors were encountered, meaning it could not be deployed there either.

 ## Overview

 This project is an AWS Lambda function running at [https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions/data472-jkn35-fungi-observations].

 It integrates with the iNaturalist API to retrieve observation data for fungi species in the Christchurch, New Zealand region.
 The function provides two endpoints: